Deep-MI/FastSurfer/INSTALL.md

 ## MacOS

-Currently only CPU based procesing is supported.
-GPU processing on Apple Silicon Chips is under developoment.
+Processing on Mac CPUs (both Intel and Apple Silicon) is possible.
+On Apple Silicon you can even use the GPU (experimental) by passing ```--device mps```

-Recommended: Mac with Apple Silicon M Chip and 16 GB RAM You can also run on older Intel chips but it will be 2-4 times slower.
+Recommended: Mac with Apple Silicon M Chip and 16 GB RAM You can also run on older Intel CPUs but it will be 2-4 times slower.

 ### Native

-On modern Macs with the Apple Silicon M1 or M2 ARM-based chips, we recommend a native CPU install as it runs much faster than Docker in our tests.
+On modern Macs with the Apple Silicon M1 or M2 ARM-based chips, we recommend a native install as it runs much faster than Docker in our tests.
 On Intel chips you can also use Docker (see below).

-We exepct you to already have git and a recent bash (version > 4.0) installed, e.g. via the packet manager brew.
+We expect you to already have git and a recent bash (version > 4.0) installed, e.g. via the packet manager brew.
 This installs brew and then bash:

 ```